Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 OST-164: Office Editing

-This course provides a comprehensive study of editing skills needed in the workplace.
+This course provides an in-depth exploration of editing skills essential for the office.
 Emphasis is placed on grammar, punctuation, sentence structure, proofreading, and editing.
-Upon completion, students should be able to use reference materials to compose and edit text.
+Upon completion, students should be able to proficiently compose and edit text and documents for the workplace.

 OST-165: Advanced Office Editing